 There is no central source of data that collects and reports the average interest rates that business owners are paying on all types of small business loans and financing.

 Understand, then, that the term “average rate” may sometimes refer to common interest rates being offered by various lenders.
-There is a tremendous range in the interest rates that may be offered in 2023: anywhere from less than 6% to as high as 100% or more, depending on the type of financing and borrower qualifications.
+There is a tremendous range in the interest rates that may be offered in 2024: anywhere from as little as 3.5% (for the most qualified borrowers getting loans from banks), to as high as 100% or more for some types of financing.

 When searching for a business loan, you might come across several types of lenders, including large national banks, small community banks and credit unions, online banks, microlenders, and more.
 Some lenders also make SBA loans, which are partially guaranteed by the U.S. Small Business Administration.

-*Based on Small Business Lending Survey data for the fourth quarter 2022, Federal Reserve Bank of Kansas City.
+*Based on Small Business Lending Survey data for fourth quarter 2023, Federal Reserve Bank of Kansas City.

 The US Small Business Administration makes a limited number of types of business loans (namely Disaster Loans, and Economic Injury Disaster Loans.)
-Instead it guarantees loans make by participating lenders.
+Instead it guarantees loans made by participating lenders.

-Here are the maximum rates that may be charged on the most popular SBA loans:
+Here are the maximum rates that may be charged on the most popular SBA loan programs:

 Type of SBA Loan | Maximum Interest Rates |